cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 # Preface

 The verb "lernos" is the future tense of "learning" in the Esperanto language (mi lernos = I will learn, ni lernos = we will learn). **lernOS** is an **operating system** for **lifelong learning** and **learning organizations**.
-But lernOS is not software, it's "brainware".
-It is a way to think and act to be successful in the 21st century as an individual, a team or a whole organization.
+But lernOS is not a software package, it's "brainware".
+It is a way to think and act created to be successful in the 21st century as an individual, a team or a whole organization.

 There are **three guides** that describe the approach on the **individual level** (lernOS for You), the **team level** (lernOS for Teams), and the **organizational level** (lernOS for Organizations).
 Additionally there is the **lernOS Toolbox** describing commonly used methods and tools (e.g. Podcasting, Expert Debriefing, Barcamps, Sketchnoting). lernOS is not invented on the green field but a compilation of existing and tested methods.
 All guides are available under the **open Creative Commons Attribution (CC BY) license** on the [lernOS Website](https://lernos.org).